donprasetiyo/donprasetiyo/README.md

 DonPrasetiyo.com is a portfolio site that shows all of my personal projects, certifications, and more.
 It's built with NextJS, Tailwind, in TypeScript.
+Now with pnpm.

+Keep in mind it is not completely in Tailwind yet.
+I don't have enough time to update this site.

 ### Features